zeppaman/jSOS/README.md

 - AppName: the name of the app used

 Then the request must be compliant with the functional part of the service (ie. passing path to get files into a folder)

+All paths in next part of the documentation omits the hostname part.
+So, if you read /filesystem/file/save you will have to use probably something like http://localhost:54320/filesystem/file/save

 ## File system API